 YOUR LTD COMPANY ACCOUNTS

-You’ll need 2 years’ worth of accounts, and the latest shouldn’t be older than 18 months.
+You’ll need a minimum of 1 years’ worth of accounts, and the latest shouldn’t be older than 18 months.

 YOUR TAX RETURNS